zlogic/mendix-docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-native-apps/bitrise.md

    * Project or Workspace path: `ios/NativeTempalte.xcworkspace`
    * Scheme name: `nativeTemplate`
    * Distribution method: [Choose the distribution method you want to use](https://developer.apple.com/videos/play/wwdc2019/304/)
-   * Build stack: Choose the altest Xcode version compatible with your Mendix version
+   * Build stack: Choose the latest Xcode version compatible with your Mendix version
 1. Finish creating the project.
 1. Abort the build if one starts automatically (you first need to setup code signing and adjust the workflow).